ionic-team/ionic-site/docs/v2/resources/platform-setup/mac-setup.md

 Then open that file in your favorite editor.

 From here, we'll need to add a few lines.
-These are the reference to Java and the Android SDK location we've copied down earlier.
+These are the reference to Java and the Android SDK location we copied down earlier.

 If you've used the paths suggested, you should have something like this.